“Let yourself be silently drawn by the strange pull of what you really love. It will not lead you astray.” – Rumi

 I am often surprised by the end result which is always more imaginative than I could have planned ahead of time.
 Allowing the imagination to unfold, I work with what is happening with the materials and where they are leading instead of manipulating them or forcing them to be a certain thing.

-(I find this approach to have lessons for our everyday lives as well.)
+(I find this approach has lessons for our everyday lives as well.)

 What Inspires Me...